planetfederal/workshops/workshops/geoserver/style/source/style/css.rst

 The feature attribute test performed above uses **Constraint Query Language (CQL)**.
 This syntax can be used to define filters to select content, similar to how the SQL WHERE statement is used.
 It can also be used to define expressions to access attribute values allowing their use when defining style properties.

-Rule selectors can also trigger based on the state of the rendering engine.
-In this example we are only applying labels to once zoomed in:
+Rule selectors can also be triggered based on the state of the rendering engine.
+In this example we are only applying labels when zoomed in:

 .. code-block:: css